wernerandrew/drewmacs/README.md

 drewmacs
 ========

+## NOTE: this is deprecated

-Compilation of emacs modules and code for my personal use
+Compilation of emacs modules and code for my personal use.

+Try this instead: github.com/wernerandrew/drewmacs2